 - Many of our dual credit classes provide career exploration opportunities.

+Note: You do not have to attend these dual credit partner schools after high school graduation to benefit from dual credit.
 Many colleges and universities accept dual credit courses from Oakton and our other college partners.
+See FAQ regarding other colleges for more details.

 Do I have to pay tuition for these Dual Credit courses?